SuperOfficeDocs/superoffice-docs/docs/en/document/learn/template-variables.md

 ## Examples

 Here we show you some examples of how to use template variables.

-> [!NOTE]
-> Most of the examples below are available in the default templates in SuperOffice.
+Many of the examples use the default templates in SuperOffice.

 ### How to personalize an email using template variables